 In Engineering, however, key content-linked underpinning elements related to material properties.
 One Materials Engineering Lecturer, when asked to evaluate the teapot they were presented with commented on the fact that, “this [picks up teapot] is a commodity ceramic, I use engineering ceramics but if I wanted to push this aspect – that's porous because it's very difficult to get a solid ceramic and that's why that's a commodity ceramic.
 Whereas engineering ceramic would be less porous but then you could utilise the use of porous.
 For gas flow and surface area increase.”
 This lecturer went on to say that, “this year, one of my reports was a 1L, carbonated drinks vessel.
 They had to critically evaluate the application to get the properties required and then to work out the materials you could use.
 And then from the choice of materials which would be evaluated they would then choose the manufacturing process.
 That is year two.”

 Thus, underpinning the ‘English’ used in the subject contexts were unique ideological and psychological elements.
-In Design the visual was key, in Nursing empathy, safety, and emotion were key, in Psychology, thinking about the person behind the object was key, and in Engineering the materials used and their properties were key.
-Inevitably, these elements would influence the choice of language used, they would inform the thinking and the words and the thoughts would be inextricably intertwined (cf Vygotsky, 1962).
-Here again, therefore, the context (cf Bakhtin, 1981) and subject world setting (cf. Wittgenstein, 1953) were of fundamental importance.
-It was this context that totally influenced the mindset that in turn determined the ‘English’ used and what underlay its meaning.
+In Design, the visual was key, in Nursing, empathy, safety, and emotion were key, in Psychology, thinking about the person behind the object was key, and in Engineering the materials used and their properties were key.
+Inevitably, these elements would influence the choice of language used, they would inform the thinking and the words and the thoughts would be inextricably intertwined (cf. Vygotsky, 1962).
+Here again, therefore, the context (cf. Bakhtin, 1981) and subject world setting (cf. Wittgenstein, 1953) were of fundamental importance.
+It was this context that influenced the mind-set that in turn determined the ‘English’ used and what underlay its meaning.
 The significance of this in terms of challenging the power invested by our HE institutions in the IELTS test can be illustrated by considering one of the topics IELTS candidates may be asked to talk about: Home Composting (Tyreman, 2012).
 For IELTS, it would focus on grammatical accuracy and spontaneity.
 Yet, for designers, the ‘English’ they would use to talk about Home Composting would emphasise the visual and surround the design of the container, for nurses it would consider the empathy involved perhaps in working together to compost at home, and health and safety.
 For psychologists, the person behind the Home Composter would be key, and for engineers, they may consider the materials used and their properties, and perhaps measure the thermal qualities of the compost material.

 Notably, many lecturers commented on the linkage between thought and language.
 One Service management lecturer commented that, “language is… how we think… so if you take the term of ‘positivism’ well ‘positivism’s’ incredibly broad church… we’re thinking aloud so if you don’t have the vocabulary you won’t have access to the concepts, if you don’t have access to the concepts… your thinking won’t develop.”
 Critically, as one Psychology lecturer specialised in Therapy commented: “thought only exists within the language framework… if you change the language then the thought process will change… the more advanced your language the more advanced is your thinking, end of.”